 - Makes some employees feel lonely or isolated

-According to ZipRecruiter, remote employees make an average of about $66,000 per year.
-The remote salary range goes from about $33,000 to about $120,000, depending on the type of remote work you’re performing and your experience.
+According to ZipRecruiter, virtual employees in the U.S. make an average of about $53,400 per year in 2023.
+The remote salary range goes from about $28,500 to about $79,000, depending on the type of remote work and experience.
 For example, there are several high-paying remote jobs in the tech industry.

 Remote employees don’t need to worry about earning less than their in-office counterparts.
-As more companies start to put an emphasis on remote work, employers have noted that they don’t plan to dock the pay of employees who choose to go remote full time and will hire fully remote employees at the same rate as in-office employees.
+In fact, employers have noted that they don’t plan to dock the pay of employees who choose to go remote full-time and will hire fully remote employees at the same rate as in-office employees.

 Remote jobs often make use of technologies like video conferencing, instant messaging services, digital calendars, and communication platforms to keep their workforce aligned and connected.